deckerego/docmag/README.md

 index for searching within docmag.
 So `DOCUMENT_HOST_DIR=/tmp/fs` would recursively search within the directory `/tmp/fs`.
 A sample startup script is offered as `start.sh`.

-docker-compose should bring up docmag's user interface and Elasticsearch indexes, while also indexing new documents in the background.
+docker-compose should bring up the docmag user interface and Elasticsearch indexes, while also indexing new documents in the background.
 By default the web application is running locally on port 80.